sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language.md

    <code>     "FI" .
 ```

-## sub-`GENERATE` queries
+## GENERATE` clause

-One may embed other GENERATE queries in the `GENERATE` template.
+The `GENERATE` clause replaces and extends the SPARQL 1.1 `CONSTRUCT` clause: one may embed other GENERATE queries in the `GENERATE` template.
 The `GENERATE` part of the embedded query may be a template as above, or just a URI that indicates the engine that it must fetch and execute an existing query on the web, with the current binding solutions.

 ## How it works